Meadow management is a way to protect our waterways, while establishing more efficient maintenance and management practices.

 Meadow management limits woody vegetation growth while allowing grassy, native vegetation to become established.
 Meadows provide many benefits, including:

-- Filtering sediment, excess nutrients and other pollutants before they enter our waterways;
+- Filter sediment, excess nutrients and other pollutants before they enter our waterways;

-- Reduced potential for injuries or equipment damage.
+- Reduce potential for injuries or equipment damage.

 Where can meadows be established?